ravendb/docs/docs/consumer/querying/using-linq-to-query-ravendb.markdown

 ## Aggregate operators

-RavenDB currently only supports the `Count` and `Distinct` Linq aggregate operators, for more complex aggregations, you'll need to make use of Map/Reduce indexes.
+RavenDB only supports the `Count` and `Distinct` Linq aggregate operators.
+For more complex aggregations, you'll need to make use of Map/Reduce indexes.

+Similarly, the `SelectMany`, `GroupBy` and `Join` operators are not supported.
+Such operations should be made through a Map/Reduce index, and not while querying.

+The `let` keyword is not supported currently.